Ask the Experts

 Play is children’s “work,” and their means of exploration, discovery and conflict resolution.
-It is also the primary tool of the Child Life Program and provides a safe outlet for self expression.“Medical play” lets children use real or toy medical equipment in a play and teaching session in order to become familiar with equipment and procedures.
-In addition,throughout the hospital, we provide plenty of opportunities for play — from rooms equipped with games, books, and arts and crafts — to bedside activities for children who require isolation.
-The Child Life Program organizes special events in collaboration with various community organizations and businesses, including visits by clowns and pet therapy dogs,special birthday parties and holiday events.
+It is also the primary tool of the Child Life Program and provides a safe outlet for self-expression.
+“Medical play” lets children use real or toy medical equipment in a play and teaching session in order to become familiar with equipment and procedures.
+Child Life staff maintains a playroom on the inpatient units for any child who is medically cleared to enter and bedside toys, play and art therapy sessions for children who need to stay in their hospital bed or room.
+The Child Life Program organizes special events in collaboration with various community organizations and businesses, including visits by entertainers, horticulture therapists and pet therapy dogs, special birthday parties and holiday events.

 For more information about Stony Brook Children’s, call (631) 444-KIDS (5437).